scala-ide/scala-search/README.md

 Next Scala Search
 =================

 The next Scala Search Engine for Scala IDE.

-Currently there's not much to see here.
+Please, use the [scala-ide-user](http://groups.google.com/group/scala-ide-user/) Mailing List for questions and comments.
+Or, if you are interested in contributing, drop us a email on [scala-ide-dev](http://groups.google.com/group/scala-ide-dev/).

 Install it
 ----------